 The East Midtown Waterfront Project will fill a major gap in the Manhattan Waterfront Greenway between East 38th and East 60th Streets along the East River while providing much-desired waterfront access and public open space resources for the communities of East Midtown and the public at large.

-At this time, NYCEDC is advancing the E. Midtown Greenway – 53rd to 61st Streets and an upland ‘flyover’ connection at 54th Street, a significant undertaking for which the Mayor announced in April 2017 a commitment of capital funding for design and construction.
-In Summer 2017, NYCEDC released a publicly advertised RFP for a designer.
+As the UN consolidation is not moving forward, the mayor announced in April 2017 a commitment of capital funding for design and construction for the ODR Esplanade portion now referred to as the E. Midtown Greenway – 53rd to 61st Streets and an upland ‘flyover’ connection at 54th Street.
+In summer 2017, NYCEDC released a publicly advertised RFP for a designer.
 The selected design team is led by Stantec and design commenced in October 2017.
 It is anticipated that the construction of the Greenway will be complete in 2022.

 Key Esplanade Features